7 Cheap Places to Take Babies for Fun

 - MOPS International- This is a faith-based group that connects moms of kids 5 and younger.
 Usually, they meet during the week at local churches.
 Even if you’re not a Christian, give it a try.
 The moms are usually very laid back and just love connecting with other women.
 I go to one every week and feel so encouraged talking with women that are going through the same hairy stage of life.

 - Group Exercise Classes – This is a little different than going to community centers or the local gym.
 Search your local private studios for mom-specific groups.
+So far, I’ve seen stroller fitness (get ready for squats), yoga classes, and mixed cardio classes.

 - La Leche League – Breastfeeding is HARD.
 Nursing support groups can give you the encouragement and tips you need to make it through your challenges.
 Not to mention, it’s a great place to meet other moms.